 N The leadership team takes action using reports enabling it to identify and correct emerging risks to its budget strategy and financial sustainability Quarterly in-year financial and performance monitoring reports are taken to leadership team and chief officers are held accountable for financial performance.
 Collective approaches to dealing with wider organisational risks are also well developed.
 Focussed reviews are carried out on areas of significant overspend so that recovery plans can be formulated.
 Some areas of particular demand pressure (e.g. adult social care and SEND) are the subject of Chief Executive & s151 officer "deep dives" and are reviewed at least bi-monthly.
-0 The leadership team monitors the elements of the balance sheet that pose a significant risk to its financial sustainability Use of reserves is explicitly reported in quarterly performance reports.
-Quarterly treasury reports update on investments and debt.
-Regular reviews of Reserves are undertaken mid-year in order to justify amounts and reasons for the Reserves.
-This is then incorporated into the longer term forecasting of reserve balances is included as part of the MTFS report.
-Review reporting of balance sheet items to wider leadership team as part of Q reporting regime.
-Responsible Officer - Corporate Director - Strategic Resources
+0 The leadership team Use of reserves is explicitly reported in quarterly performance reports.
+Review reporting of balance sheet monitors the elements of Quarterly treasury reports update on investments and debt. items to wider leadership team as the balance sheet that pose Regular reviews of Reserves are undertaken mid-year in order to justify part of Q reporting regime. a significant risk to its amounts and reasons for the Reserves.
+This is then incorporated into the longer Responsible Officer - Corporate financial sustainability term forecasting of reserve balances is included as part of the MTFS report.
+Director - Strategic Resources